astarzinski/anki_automation_v1/README.md

 AnkiConnect is available on AnkiWeb here: https://ankiweb.net/shared/info/2055492159

-AnkiConnect's detailed documentation can be found here https://foosoft.net/projects/anki-connect/
+AnkiConnect's detailed documentation can be found here: https://foosoft.net/projects/anki-connect/

 In order to connect to Anki via API, Anki needs to be running on your computer.
 I would recommend **NOT having any decks active** as well as **NOT making any changes in the Anki user interface** while the program is running.